yunuskrt/SettingConfigurator/README.md

 - All designs and functionalities are made with custom css and javascript.
 Including edit, add, delete modals, inputs, tables.
 No npm packages is used since nothing related about the usage of libraries is stated in the document.

-- Used components for reported elements in order to avoid code repetition. (ex: EmailPasswordForm, GradientButton which are used many times.)
+- Used components for repeated elements in order to avoid code repetition. (ex: EmailPasswordForm, GradientButton which are used many times.)

 - Used 'scoped' for styling the components in order to achieve more modular and readable structure.